jao45gg/MyWalletFront/README.md

 ## About

-This is the Front-end of an web application for mobile where lots of people can manage their money.
+This is the Front-end of my first full-stack web application with data persistence.
+It's mainly mobile and made to manage money.
 Below are the implemented features:

 - Sign Up
 - Login